 Health Coach/Nutrition Certification

 While strictly speaking it is not personal trainer certification, many CPT’s do diversify out into the health coach and nutrition field by getting accredited as one to add to their current certifications.

-If you are interested in moving into that field or broadening your knowledge about nutrition and coaching people to better health, there are many online certifications you could consider.
+If you are interested in moving into that field or broadening your knowledge about nutrition and coaching people to better health, you could consider many online certifications.
 And these come from all the big players in the game, including ACE’s health coach certification and NASM’s nutrition certification.

 Make sure to check out my article on the top nutrition certifications or my how-to article on becoming a trainer and nutritionist.
 I also have an article on the top Health coach certifications here.
 If you are interested in exercise science, read my article on the top eight exercise science careers.

 If you still have not done so yet, take the quiz to find out which certification is the best for your personal training style.

 I think you would agree that if you are a CPT wanting to broaden their knowledge, or start working in a niche area or as someone looking for an entry point into the world of fitness, there are plenty of options available to you, the types of personal training certifications and others are practically limitless.

 And I have tried to cover a range of personal training certification types to give you all the information you need to help you make a choice.
 Also, we have looked at other types of fitness certifications that you could consider.
 But, as always, before you do, conduct as much research as you can, find out everything about your preferred certification, and then go from there.